matmenzl/wdi-project-1/README.md

 ###Credits

 + 'Know The News" by Mathias Menzl
-+ Kindly supported from GA Teachers Alex, Caroline and Oli *Jon Snow Image courtesy of Channel 4 News
++ 'Know The News' wouldn't have been possible without the vast coding knowledge of GA Teachers Alex, Caroline and Oli
++ Jon Snow Image courtesy of Channel 4 News

-####Any ressources used were either created by hand or are free of right and duly credited.
++ Any ressources used were either created by hand or are free of right and duly credited

+Feel free to comment and fork.